dusk-gg/dusk/docs/docs/advanced/ai.md

 This is a preview API available for developers to test only.
 We'll enable it for production use soon.
 :::

-Using generative AI in your games can lead to fun and surprising outcomes.
-Rune provides an easy-to-use API for submitting prompts based on user actions, with responses fed back into game logic.
+Using generative AI in your games can lead to fun and surprising gameplay.
+Rune provides an easy-to-use API for submitting large language model (LLM) prompts based on user actions, with responses fed back into the game logic.

-## Using Rune AI
+## Using AI in your Game

 To submit a prompt, call [`Rune.ai.promptRequest`](api-reference.md#runepromptrequest) with a list of messages the AI should process.
+Under the hood, this is fed to the GPT-4o mini LLM model provided by OpenAI.
 The response is returned to the game logic through [`Rune.ai.promptResponse`](api-reference.md#ai--promptresponse).

-Since the AI API is **stateless**, it allows multiple messages in a single request to maintain context.

-The input messages require a `role` field, which maps to the [OpenAI API](https://platform.openai.com/docs/guides/completions).

 ### Simple Text Prompts